-On this glorious day, we conclude our four-part art and series for the Pashcal Triduum 'At the Foot of the Cross' by looking at Titian's 'Noli me tangere' from around 1514.
+On Easter Sunday, we conclude our four-part art and culture series for the Pashcal Triduum 'At the Foot of the Cross' by looking at Titian's 'Noli me tangere' from around 1514.

 The selection for Easter Sunday is a painting by the famous Venetian artist Titian from around 1514.
 It’s called “Noli me tangere” – a translation that literally means “touch me not”.
 It’s the Latin translation of the words spoken, according to St John’s Gospel, by Jesus to Mary Magdalene when she recognised him after his resurrection despite first mistaking him for a gardener.